Vonage/aws-systems-manager-toolkit/README.md

 ## Tools
 * ### ssm-connect

 Connects you to an SSM-enabled machine by InstanceID, Hostname, Name Tag, or IP Address.
+If the create-run-as-user.yml doc is uploaded to the account, will also attempt to create the user you're authenticated as, as well as adding you to the sudoers file.
+The document is located in docs/create-run-as-user.yml.

   usage:
   ```